Priyankasaggu11929/community/sig-release/annual-report-2023.md

 1. What work did the SIG do this year that should be highlighted?

-In 2023, the SIG made significant progress on moving toward only leveraging community infrastructure.
-We now leverage [OpenBuildService](https://openbuildservice.org) to [build and publish Debian and RPM packages to pkgs.k8s.io](https://kubernetes.io/blog/2023/08/15/pkgs-k8s-io-introduction/).

-Additionally, work was done in order to keep supported Kubernetes versions up-to-date with supported Go versions.
-This has helped improve security of Kubernetes patch releases by building and releasing using supported minor versions of go.

 <!--
    Some example items that might be worth highlighting:
    - Major KEP advancement